fabianvf/home-cluster/README.md

 ### Hardware
 - 1 server that will host Foreman.
     - The Foreman ansible roles assume that CentOS 7 is installed on this machine, use anything else at your own risk
-- N servers that will serve as openshift nodes.
+- N >= 3 servers that will serve as openshift nodes.
     - These servers will need to be configured to network boot.
 Most vendors provide these settings in the BIOS screen.
-    - At least one of your nodes will need to have > 1 disks, so that it can be tagged and used as a gluster storage host.
+    - At least three of your nodes will need to have > 1 disks, so that it can be tagged and used as a gluster storage host.

 ### Networking
 - Foreman needs a static IP + hostname